RobbinLawJavaScript/javascript-demos/ea-events/exercise/docs/specs.md

 ##### Testing: It's broken!?

 You should now reload the web page and test your code.
 Remember to first look in the console for any errors you may have made (e.g. typos, syntax errors, etc.) and fix those first.
 Once you can load the page without any errors, click the link and … it doesn't work!
-Or more specifically, the `<a>` tag did its default behavour of navigating to another page.
+Or more specifically, the `<a>` tag did its default behaviour of navigating to another page.

 What should happen at this time is that the image actually loads in the page, replacing our index.html page.
 Didn't we take all the necessary steps?
 Well yes and no. Our approach is good but we overlooked one thing: clicking hyperlinks is already handled by a default behaviour in the browser, and it's still being used.
 What we need to do is prevent this from happening.